NigelHargraves/eleventy-base-blog-cohort7/posts/Loops, Arrays and Objects.md

 ---
-title: This is my Loops, Arrays and Objects post.
+title: Loops, Arrays and Objects post.
 description: This is a post on My Blog about Loops, Arrays and Objects.
 date: 2021-06-28
 tags: second tag